gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 Performance considerations for GPU tasks ........................................

-#) The performace balance depends on how many (and how fast) CPU
+#) The performance balance depends on the speed and number of CPU cores you
-   cores you have, vs. how many and how fast the GPUs are that you have.
+   have vs the speed and number of GPUs you have.

 #) With slow/old GPUs and/or fast/modern CPUs with many
    cores, it might make more sense to let the CPU do PME calculation,